 The strategies and programs below can help you choose a Part D plan and save on prescription drug costs.
 If you have a Medicare Part D plan, decreasing costs may keep you out of the coverage gap, also called the donut hole.
-This is the period during which you are responsible for paying a large percentage of your drug costs.
+This is the period during which you are responsible for paying a larger percentage of your drug costs.
 (Note previously, the coverage gap or “donut hole” was so called because you had to pay 100% of your drug costs.
-Now, due to health care reform, you must pay only 40% of your brand name drug costs (same as the initial coverage period) and 37% of your generic drug costs.
-This percentage will decrease over the next several years until the donut hole is eliminated in 2020 and you pay just 25% of your drug costs throughout the year.)
+Now, due to health care reform, you must pay only 25% of your brand name drug costs (same as the initial coverage period) and 37% of your generic drug costs.
+The donut hole will be eliminated in 2020 when you will pay just 25% of your brand name AND generic drug costs throughout the year.
 See Prescription Drug Coverage (Medicare Part D): An Overview.

 Free One-on-One Counseling